dB-SPL/takprotobuf/README.md

 # takprotobuf

-Python script for processing CoT XML for encoding as Protocol Buffers
+Python library to encode and decode Cursor-on-Target (CoT) messages using Protocol Buffers.

 ## Usage